 In scoring, forty (40) is equivalent to a player having 3 points within a Game.
 Once a player reaches a score of 40, they are in a position to win the Game if they win the next point, so long as they are not tied with their opponent at 40 (Deuce).

-If the score is tied at 40 (Deuce), the two players must continue to play the Game until one is able to win two consecutive points in a row.
+If the score is tied at 40 (Deuce), the two players must continue to play the Game until one can win two consecutive points in a row.

 A Game is made up of a sequence of points with one player serving the full length of the Game.
-In order to win a Game, a player needs at least 4 points earned in the following order: 15, 30, 40, Game.
+To win a Game, a player needs at least 4 points earned in the following order: 15, 30, 40, Game.

 38. Game Point

 When a player is one point away from winning a Game, this is referred to as Game Point.
 Game point usually occurs when a player has a score of 40 unless the Game is tied at Deuce.
 If the score is tied at Deuce, the next point won is referred to as “Advantage” and the point following then becomes the Game Point.

 Graphite is a material used in tennis rackets as of the mid-1900s.
 The use of graphite in tennis rackets revolutionized the sport as wood was previously the most common material used.
 Graphite is a relatively lightweight material.

 In addition to its light weight, graphite tends to be relatively stiff.
 This results in greater power, spin potential, and control.
 However, because it is a stiff material it also tends to transmit a fair amount of vibration to the arm.
 For this reason, composite rackets made with other materials are often used to make them more flexible.